rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### Why separate out the concepts of checks and alarms?

 To build a state-of-the-art monitoring platform, data collection should be separate from the thresholds.
-On the CLI/API level, this is a more complex user experience, but it provides the most flexibility.
+On the CLI and API level, this is a more complex user experience, but it provides the most flexibility.
 The UI simplifies the process for those users who don't want to work with a CLI.